sofnom/HistoPathNCA_pipeline/README.md

 All scripts are developed for the "bigpurple" computing cluster of the NYU Grossman School of Medicine and appropriate SLURM headers are used in the .sh scripts.

 ## Data structure
 The pipeline is designed to run for every tile of an H&E slide.
 For our study, tiling is performed using the "0b_tileLoop_deepzoom4.py" script from the DeepPATH pipeline (https://github.com/ncoudray/DeepPATH).
+The input data need to be organized in the following manner:
-299x299 pixel tiles are saved in folders named after the corresponding slide.
+1. 299x299 pixel tiles are saved in folders named after the corresponding slide.
 Each tile is named according to the formula: slide_name_x_y.jpeg, where x and y are the tile coordinates.
 Files containing the paths to all tiles of the slides of interest are saved as well in a separate folder under the naming convention slide-name_path.txt.
 This file structure enables the CellProfiler pipeline to create an output folder for each slide.

 ## Pipeline
 Our CellProfiler pipeline consists of the following steps: